-Objective 3: Describe the challenges of family business owners
+Objective 5: Describe the challenges of family business owners

-- 3.1 Fully one-third of the S&P 500 companies are family businesses.
-Family businesses make up over half of the businesses in the United States as well. - 3.2 Small family businesses represent 39% of American businesses. - 3.3 Family businesses have many advantages: - 3.3.1 Communication can be more effective. - 3.3.2 Decision making may be easier and quicker. - 3.3.3 Strong family bonds may lead to strong corporate culture. - 3.3.4 The pre-established family relationship carries over into the workplace. - 3.3.5 Families are often the first source for business capital. - 3.3.6 Entrepreneurial parents often serve as the first entrepreneurship teachers for their children, who often go on to become entrepreneurs themselves.
+- Fully one-third of the S&P 500 companies are family businesses.
+Family businesses make up over half of the businesses in the United States as well and employ 58% of America's workforce. - Family businesses have many advantages: - o Communication can be more effective. - o Decision making may be easier and quicker. - O Strong family bonds may lead to strong corporate culture. - o The pre-established family relationship carries over into the workplace. - o Families are often the first source for business capital. - o Entrepreneurial parents often serve as the first entrepreneurship teachers for their children, who often go on to become entrepreneurs themselves.

-Small Business Insight: Two Paths to Ownership
+Small Business Insight: Two Paths to the Family Business